 The world is in a unique period of flux.
 Much is changing.
 Theresa May has a chance to chart a new course for the UK and champion tax justice.
 Cleaning up UK-linked tax havens and reforming unfair tax rules would be a good place to start.

 Charlie Matthews is head of advocacy at ActionAidLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.